Random field theory-based p-values: A review of the SPM implementation: Background

 \subsubsection{Intrinsic volumes}

 In general, intrinsic volumes can be thought of as measures of the $0$- to $D$-dimensional size of a set $S \subset \mathbb{R}^D$.
-Historically, \citet{Worsley1992} introduced the RFP framework for three-dimensional excursion sets only, for which it was assumed that the probability of them to touch the search space boundary was negligible.
+Historically, \citet{Worsley1992} introduced the RFT framework for three-dimensional excursion sets only, for which it was assumed that the probability of them to touch the search space boundary was negligible.
 For these excursion sets, Lebesgue measure as a measure of volume was sufficient. \citet{Worsley1996} then introduced corrections for these ``boundary effects'' which require more refined measures of volume.
 These more refined measures of volume are furnished by intrinsic volumes, which appear in the mathematical literature under a variety of names, such as \textit{Quermassintegrale, Minkowski functionals, Dehn-Steiner functionals, integral curvatures}, and \textit{Euclidean Lipschitz-Killing curvatures} \citep{Adler2007, Adler2015, Adler2017}.
 As for the Lebesgue measure, a development of the concept of intrinsic volumes from first principles is beyond our scope.
 We thus content with a general definition of intrinsic volumes, for which we attempt to provide some intuition, and with listing some values for the intrinsic volumes of familiar geometric entities.
 As a general definition of the intrinsic volumes of a $D$-dimensional search volume $S \in \mathbb{R}^D$, we use the following implicit definition provided by \citet[][Appendix A.1.1]{Taylor2007} and \citet[][pp. 99 - 101]{Adler2015}):

 \begin{definition}[Tube, intrinsic volumes] Let $S \subset \mathbb{R}^D$ and let a tube $T_{S,r}$ of radius $r$ around $S$ be defined as

 Then, for a convex set $S \in \mathbb{R}$ the Lebesgue measure of $T_{S,r}$ is given by